 child to feel jealous, to become difficult, irritable, and mildly hyperactive

 (busy rather than manic).
 Older people can be hard to please with nothing feeling

 Weepy and scared They don’t want to be alone and can become demanding and whines, crying without knowing why they are crying.
 They are especially scared of being alone.

-Apathetic and awkward When sick they can become dull and apathetic.
-They are absent-minded and clumsy, dropping things more easily than usual and even breaking things.
+When sick they can become dull and apathetic.
+They are absent-minded and clumsy,

 Hot, red, and puffy swellings Whether it’s a bite, a sting, a swollen gland or joint, hives, or sunburn – the swellings needing Apis will be red and shiny: a shiny, rosy red.
 Typically, the swellings are big and puffy and feel terribly hot.